Cmxu/hackmit2017-puzzles/puzzle1/readme.md

 Puzzle 1
 ========

 Arguably the easiest puzzle as the puzzles generally got harder as they progressed.
-You can get to it by launching the first problem from the website; otherwise, it is hosted at [warp.delorean.codes/u/<username>](warp.delorean.codes/u/<username>).
+You can get to it by launching the first problem from the website; otherwise, it is hosted at [warp.delorean.codes/u/\<username>](https://warp.delorean.codes/u/<username>) (replace \<username> with your username).

 Part 1
 ------